 Center for Wellness and Health Promotion

 All members of the Harvard community can take advantage of the innovative programs, services, and initiatives at the Center for Wellness.
-Students, faculty, staff, retirees, and University affiliates can schedule a massage or acupuncture appointment, sample exercise, meditation, or yoga classes, or stop by for a chair massage.
+Students, faculty, staff, retirees, and University affiliates can schedule a massage or acupuncture appointment, engage in movement-based classes, daily guided meditation, or sign up for a health promotion workshop.
 Students and Harvard University Group Health Plan members are eligible for discounts on these services.

 The Patient Advocate is available to help students: